udexon/GOEHDOM/Phos_Smashlet.md

 http://phos.epizy.com/smashlet/

-- _Phos Smashlet takes a space delimited string, pushes non-function tokens on to the stack, and execute functions in the host programming language (in this case, Java) mapped by fuction words (tokens)._
+- _Phos Smashlet takes a space delimited string, pushes non-function tokens on to the stack, and execute functions in the host programming language mapped by fuction words (tokens)._

 The previous sentence basically summarizes the operations of a stack machine shell (smashlet).
 Due to its simplicity, it can be implemented in all known programming languages.
 We have successfully implemented Phos Smashlet in PHP, JavaScript and Java.